jjasghar/chef-book/part1/3-vm-setup.md

 Progress:
 ```
 After it's been pulled down, you should see that the machines is `Machine booted and ready!`.
 You'll be able to go into the box right then and there by `vagrant ssh` or you can `vagrant provision`.
 Then you should see a lot of provisioning text.
 That's good.
 Let it run, grab some coffee, or energy drink, what ever is your fancy.
+I also noticed that my terminal started throwing funky looking characters.
+From what I could tell it was doing what it was supposed to, but you might have to close your terminal and reopen in to `vagrant ssh` into the box.
+If you are truly paranoid, you can `vagrant provision` again, to make sure everything is what you expect before `vagrant ssh`.

 NOTE: after the initial import of the box, it'll always go through the provisioning automatically.